maryu0/python-asyncio/README.md

 - gather.py: Running multiple coroutines with gather and using TaskGroup for safer handling.
 - Lock.py: Protecting shared state with asyncio.Lock.
 - Practice.py: Practical patterns including gather, wait_for fallback, and async generator streaming.
+- queue.py: Producer/consumer example using `asyncio.Queue` to handle bursts and buffering.
+- semaphore.py: Concurrency-limiting example using `asyncio.Semaphore` to throttle simultaneous calls.

 ## How To Run